neilenns/mobiflight-docs/content/devices/output-shift-register/wiring/index.md

 {{< schematic image="74hc595.svg" title="Schematic for wiring a single 74HC595 chip." >}}

-The value of R<sub>ext</sub> determines the amount of current for the LEDs.
+The value of $R_{\text{ext}}$ determines the amount of current for the LEDs.
+A 5kΩ resistor results in 12mA per LED, a good brightness level for most situations.
 {{< /tab >}}

 {{< /tabs>}}